sdncoder/sdncoder.github.io/wiki/ztstory.md

 https://www.cloudflare.com/learning/access-management/software-defined-perimeter/

 #### summary
-zero trust is a security model
+zero trust is a security model, user access is granted according to the principle of "least privledge", use microsegmentation to build perimeter around application with API as only ingress.